northstowekarate/northstowekarate.github.io/posts/2026/events/03-21-grading-cambridge/index.md

 ## **Overview:**
 A joint kyu grading for eligible students from our club and partner dojos.
 This is the formal assessment for belts and will be run by Cambridge Karate Dojo officials.

+## Location

+Please note the grading will be at *Cambridge University Sports Centre, Philippa Fawcett Dr, Cambridge CB3 0AS*.

 ## **Schedule**
 * Higher grade training starts at 1pm